Thorium: Disadvantages

 ^{232}U by itself is not particularly harmful, but quickly decays to produce the strong gamma emitter ^{208}Tl. (^{232}Th follows the same decay chain, but its much longer half-life means that the quantities of ^{208}Tl produced are negligible.)
 These impurities of ^{232}U make ^{233}U easy to detect and dangerous to work on, and the impracticality of their separation limits the possibilities of nuclear proliferation using ^{233}U as the fissile material. ^{233}Pa has a relatively long half-life of 27 days and a high cross section for neutron capture.
 Thus it is a neutron poison: instead of rapidly decaying to the useful ^{233}U, a significant amount of ^{233}Pa converts to ^{234}U and consumes neutrons, degrading the reactor efficiency.
 To avoid this, ^{233}Pa is extracted from the active zone of thorium molten salt reactors during their operation, so that it does not have a chance to capture a neutron and will only decay to ^{233}U.

-The irradiation of ^{232}Th with neutrons, followed by its processing, need to be mastered before these advantages can be realised, and this requires more advanced technology than the uranium and plutonium fuel cycle; research continues in this area.
+The irradiation of ^{232}Th with neutrons, followed by its processing, needs to be mastered before these advantages can be realised.
+Because this requires more advanced technology than the uranium and plutonium fuel cycle, research continues in this area.
 Others cite the low commercial viability of the thorium fuel cycle: the international Nuclear Energy Agency predicts that the thorium cycle will never be commercially viable while uranium is available in abundance—a situation which may persist "in the coming decades".
 The isotopes produced in the thorium fuel cycle are mostly not transuranic, but some of them are still very dangerous, such as ^{231}Pa, which has a half-life of 32,760 years and is a major contributor to the long-term radiotoxicity of spent nuclear fuel.